 This portrait of female volunteer workers at an optics plant during World War II, shot on location at the Nippon Kogaku factory, was created with a patriotic agenda.
-Yet thanks to Akira Kurosawa’s groundbreaking semidocumentary approach, The Most Beautiful is a revealing look at Japanese women of the era and anticipates the aesthetics of Japanese cinema’s postwar social realism. —The Criterion Collection
+Yet it anticipates the aesthetics of Japanese cinema’s postwar social realism.

 The propaganda elements make this semi-documentary very dated but little elements of Kurosawa shine through.
 From the editing & the effect of the individual vs. society and its consequences this is a solid film to the very last scene of Watanabe's tearful persistence that's eerily similar to Japan's losing fight in WWII.